The question that has divided skiers and snowboarders - is Niseko or Hakuba better?

 Where Hakuba beats Niseko

 Interested in Hakuba?
-We are currently offering 25% off selected accommodation during March.
+We have a large selection of packages for everyones need.
 Enquire now and one of our staff can give you more tips and recommendations, or tailor a quote for your next holiday

 Niseko has long been the most popular Japanese ski resort amongst Australians, since its 'discovery' in the 1980's.
 Niseko is located on Hokkaido, Japan's northernmost island.
-This places it at higher latitude to Hakuba, and closer to those cold winds coming from Siberia, meaning the average snowfall is close to 18m, with over 22m dumping in the 2011/12 season.
+This places it at a higher latitude to Hakuba, and closer to those cold winds coming from Siberia, meaning the average snowfall is close to 12m.
 Niseko also receives arguably the world's lightest and driest powder, with the snow having a mere 8% water content.
 This is the reason why thousands and thousands of Aussies flock to Niseko each year, as you are practically guaranteed some fresh powder snow if you spend any amount of time in Niseko.
 Another standout feature of Niseko that sets it apart from other resorts worldwide is its night skiing.
 Almost the whole of the Grand Hirafu ski resort is open from 8.30am until 8.30pm, creating a huge expanse of terrain to shred at night.
 Most of you reading this blog will have had many powder days, but you are not complete as a skier or snowboarder without experiencing a Niseko 'powder night', which will see you getting often knee deep powder as the crowds head home for the day.
-The video below shows this perfectly!

 Where Niseko beats Hakuba: